 Children and Spiritual Growth: Are Kids Growing in Faith?

 How do you evaluate if children are spiritually effective and productive?
-Do you measure Scripture memory, faithful attendance, good behavior, bringing a Bible to class, or something else?
-While these may be outward expressions of inward realities, we must look deeper to ensure that we and our children are truly growing.
+Do you measure Scripture memory, faithful attendance, good behavior, or bringing a Bible to class?
+While these may be outward expressions of a child’s faith, we must look deeper to ensure that our children are truly growing.
+With Peter’s guide, we can learn to recognize qualities that add up to spiritual growth.

 Start With Faith

-Peter explains that through God’s glory and goodness, we receive his “very great and precious promises.”
+In 2 Peter 1:5, Peter calls us to start with faith—the act of believing in Jesus Christ.
 Faith, as Hebrews 11:1 states, is being sure of the promises we hope for and certain of God’s answers that we do not see.

 Sum It Up

 Since faith hinges on the person and promises of Jesus Christ, be intentional about presenting the claims of Christ to children.
-Help children understand that they must respond in faith to what Jesus did for them on the cross.
-For growth to occur, we must start with faith.
+Try these easy steps to get started:

-As children’s ministers who long to make a difference in children’s lives, we may lose faith at times in the One who brings about growth.
+As children’s ministers who long to make a difference in children’s lives, we may lose faith in the One who brings about growth.
 We may begin, instead, to trust ourselves and our abilities.
 If so, we’re operating in unbelief.
 The weight of a child’s spiritual growth rests not on us but on God.
 We must never forget that God is the one wielding the power to open little hearts and give children the discernment and courage to do what’s right.

-Add Goodness
+Add Goodness to Grow in Faith

 God promised his people, “I will give you a new heart and put a new spirit in you; I will remove from you your heart of stone and give you a heart of flesh.”
 That soft heart and new spirit enables us to trust God’s goodness and grow in goodness.
 When we realize that we can’t cultivate goodness on our own, we rely on the Holy Spirit to bear that fruit in us.